-Because it was in no position to conduct an independent inquiry, the RCMP Review Team did not receive the full trust and cooperation of most Inuit who lived through the 1950s and 1960s.
-The RCMP Review Team did solicit information from Inuit, notably former special constables and their families.
-The report repeatedly deplored the fact that it received so little evidence from other Inuit.
-This kind of evidence existed in the testimony that Inuit would have been prepared to give to a judicial inquiry or had already given in confidential statements to Inuit beneficiary organizations.
-49 A certain amount was already on the public record,50 yet this was dismissed by the RCMP Review Team because of minor inconsistencies or because information lacked particulars about names and dates at a level of detail that would warrant laying charges against individual perpetrators.
+50 The RCMP Sled Dogs Report provides summaries of statements from newspapers by the RCMP Review Team because of minor inconsistencies or because information lacked particulars about names and dates at a level of detail that would warrant laying charges against individual perpetrators.
 The report also pointed out that Inuit could not have known the detailed inner workings of government and therefore did not have first-hand evidence to link the policy of centralization with the policy of dog control.

 Instead of accepting the core truth in the Inuit reports of dog killings, and looking for ways to understand the Inuit perspective and its related cultural and situational differences, the RCMP Review Team set out to discredit the witnesses and their political organizations, although without directly accusing them of exaggerating or lying.
-A tense situation developed that Inuit had anticipated when asking for an independent inquiry; the statements of witnesses who came forward were attacked.
+A tense situation developed that Inuit had anticipated when asking for an independent inquiry-the statements of witnesses who came forward were attacked.
 Particularly negative statements were made in the RCMP Sled Dogs Report about the fact that most Inuit simply would not provide evidence to the police about the events they or their families suffered from a generation earlier.
-In its "Review Findings," the RCMP Sled Dogs Report treated this as prima facie evidence of intimidation, motivated by desire for financial compensation, as the RCMP Review Team asserted:
+In its "Review Findings," the report treated this as prima facie evidence of intimidation, motivated by desire for financial compensation, as the RCMP Review Team asserted:

-The OIA had instructed Inuit not to cooperate with the RCMP review of the allegations; refer to page 145.
+The QIA had instructed Inuit not to cooperate with the RCMP review of the allegations; refer to page 145.
 This placed the review team in a difficult situation.
-Inuit could be presumed to be reluctant to contradict the allegations being made by their leaders and be equally reluctant to disregard the direction of non-collaboration.
-The review team had to be cognizant that, in the small Arctic communities, it could be anticipated that there could be serious repercussions for any Inuk who spoke out and in any way undermined the allegations that had been made.
-The RCMP therefore refrained from aggressively soliciting the direct collaboration of Inuit, preferring to respect the position in which they found themselves; refer to page 492.
-51
+Inuit could be presumed to be reluctant to contradict the allegations being made by their leaders and be equally reluctant to disregard the direction of noncollaboration.

+The review team had to be cognizant that, in the small Arctic communities, it could be anticipated that there could be serious repercussions for any Inuk who spoke out and in any way underand witnesses before Parliament; see especially pp. 113-21 and 123-45.

+mined the allegations that had been made.
+The RCMP therefore refrained from aggressively soliciting the direct collaboration of Inuit, preferring to respect the position in which they found themselves; refer to page 492.51

-That passage exhibited a serious misunderstanding of Inuit cultural relations by failing to examine patterns of Inuit deference to qallunaat authority.
-Instead of examining the serious issues around an inquiry conducted by the RCMP into its own members' behaviour, the RCMP Sled Dogs Report alleged that the real rift was between Inuit and their elected leaders:
+That passage exhibited a serious misunderstanding of Inuit cultural relations by failing to examine patterns of Inuit deference to Qallunaat authority.
+Instead of examining the serious issues around an inquiry conducted by the RCMP into its own members' behaviour, the RCMP Sled Dogs Report alleged that the real rift was between Inuit and their elected leaders.

-At this juncture, it is essential to make a distinction between "the Inuit" as a people, and "Inuit leaders/ organizations."
+At this juncture, it is essential to make a distinction between "the Inuit" as a people, and "Inuit leaders/organizations."
 There are only a few Inuit making these allegations.
 Those most vocal are the Inuit leadership and two of the four Inuit organizations; the Nunavut Tunngavik Inc. and the Inuit Tapiriit Kanatami have not been vocal on this issue in the public forum.
-It may be that significant numbers of Inuit do not believe the allegations are true, but are unwilling to contradict their leadership or fellow Inuit.
-52
+It may be that significant numbers of Inuit do not believe the allegations are true, but are unwilling to contradict their leadership or fellow Inuit.52